Ariana Grande, NASA, and Beethoven's Sixth Symphony

 But the 6th Symphony’s introduction is unique even among these other examples.
 It starts with four measures of isolated music (see the tune in the red box).
 A fermata pauses everything for a moment, and then the same exact melody goes to the background (now in the blue box!).

-Beethoven’s innocuous intro is actually the closest thing the piece has to a chorus!
-His introduction was meant to grab our attention, put this ear worm in our heads, and leave us wondering what it was we had just heard.
-Those four measures of music go from being an introduction, to background music, to a central theme of the whole piece!
+Beethoven’s intro is actually the closest thing the piece has to a chorus!
+His introduction was meant to grab our attention, put this earworm in our heads, and leave us wondering what it was we had just heard.
+Those four measures of music go from being an introduction to background music to a central theme of the whole piece!

 Now, none of this is to say that Ariana Grande was inspired by Beethoven (I highly doubt it), it’s just to say that composers throughout history have found similar ways to cope with the issue of grabbing an audience’s attention, whether the piece of music is three or thirty minutes long!
-These little things that are often hard to notice make great pieces of music more than just a collection of measures and notes, but cohesive wholes that belong together.
+These little things are often hard to notice, but make great pieces of music cohesive wholes, rather than just a collection of measures and notes.

 If you’d like, take a listen to all of Beethoven’s 6th Symphony and - of course - all of NASA.
 I’ve provided YouTube links to both below.
 After that, grab your tickets to our 5/4 performance of both Beethoven’s 6th Symphony and the world premiere of of radiances blossoming in expanding air…, a brand new cello concerto by American composer Jeffrey Mumford!